csnti/csnti.net/README.md

 Read-access to this SSH key is granted only to CodeBuild by Identity and Access Management.<br/>

-If the build proccess succeeds, then it saves the contents of the directory to an S3 bucket.
+If the build proccess succeeds, then it saves the contents of the directory to an S3 bucket.<br/>
 Usually deployment takes about 10-15 minutes to complete.<br/>

 As of now, I have to invalidate CloudFront files manually with /* <br/>